N02870941/mazes/docs/README.md

   <i>Our result once the correct amount of walls is removed will look like this.</i>
 </p>

-Now that we have framed the problem we can see some of the algorithms used to do this.
+Now that we have framed the problem, we can see some of the algorithms used to actually generate the mazes.

 # Notes on runtime and space analysis

 We will explore the runtime of both generating the maze, and solving it.
 But, before we do that we must prove a few things and understand that runtime analysis on graphs is often times dependent on **how** the graph is implemented.
-Let's explore the worst case scenario.
+Let's explore the worst case scenarios.

-As stated, a graph `G = {V, E}` can have a vertex set with cardinality `|V|` of vertices.
+As stated, a graph `G = {V, E}` can have a vertex set with cardinality `|V|`.
 Provided that each vertex can be connected to at most, every other vertex, the cardinality of the edge set `E` can be expressed as `|E| ≈ |V|²`. **However, for this particular problem, we can assert otherwise**.

 The reason is because we are working on an image where edges only exist between **adjacent** pixels.
 A pixel can only be adjacent to at most 4 other vertices.
 Consider a grid composed of n x n pixels or n² vertices.
-We are only considering adjacent vertices.

 A vertex has at most 4 adjacent vertices:

 1. Top